ShaonBhattaShuvo/Artificial_Intelligence_with_Python/README.md

 ## Contributing

-We welcome contributions from the community, whether it's improving the documentation, adding more examples, or extending the tutorial sections.
+I welcome contributions from the community, whether it's improving the documentation, adding more examples, or extending the tutorial sections.
 Please feel free to fork the repository, make your changes, and submit a pull request.